-To get a lawyer to represent your client, their legal problem must be covered by LSS and they must qualify financially.
+To get a lawyer to represent your client, their legal problem must be covered by Legal Aid BC and they must qualify financially.
 The coverage areas for which your client may qualify are:

 - criminal charges,

 Clients looking for legal advice also have to qualify financially.
 Our legal information is free.
 See Publications.

 How to help your client apply for legal aid

 You can help your client apply for legal aid by: